Tech-at-DU/Tweet-Generator/P04-Flask-Web-App/README.md

 ## Where to Go From Here

+> [!TIP]
-All finished, with clean and readable code?
-No?
+> **All finished, with clean and readable code?**
+> No?
 Ok, go do that first.
 Then, make your web app look better and/or add more features.
+>
+>

-- Improve the style of your page (use a nice font, make it bigger, center it, etc.) with CSS.
+> - Improve the style of your page (use a nice font, make it bigger, center it, etc.) with CSS.
-- Display more than one generated word on the page.
+> - Display more than one generated word on the page.
-- Generate a specific number of words given in a URL query string parameter.
+> - Generate a specific number of words given in a URL query string parameter.
 For example, visiting `/?num=10` would generate a set of 10 words.
-- Add a button to display a new word (i.e. refresh the page) when clicked.
+> - Add a button to display a new word (i.e. refresh the page) when clicked.
-- Make a "favorite" button and a `/favorites` route to display all the words that have been "favorited" by users.
+> - Make a "favorite" button and a `/favorites` route to display all the words that have been "favorited" by users.
 This is advanced stuff: you'll need to use a database.
 Not for the faint of heart.